Category

 The shift towards a "decide after arriving in Japan" travel style appears to be driven by the use of apps for gathering information.

 Furthermore, experienced travelers from Taiwan, Hong Kong, and South Korea frequently used "Tabelog."
-Although Tabelog only has Japanese and English versions, they seemed to use the Japanese version, stating, "I can sort of understand it if it's kanji," or "If I don't understand the words, I use a translation app or ask a friend living in Japan who understands Japanese."
+Although Tabelog only has Japanese and English versions, they seemed to use the Japanese version, stating, "I can sort of understand it if it's in kanji," or "If I don't understand the words, I use a translation app or ask a friend living in Japan who understands Japanese."

-It's highly likely that something will trigger a change in behavior even during their visit to Japan.
+It's highly likely that something could trigger a change in behavior even during their visit to Japan.
 If the event is near the hotel where they are staying, this tendency seems even stronger.
 Some people mentioned seeing a festival poster displayed at their hotel and becoming interested.
 Hotels appear to be an important contact point for approaches during a visit to Japan.

 The app commonly mentioned by Chinese visitors was "Xiaohongshu (RED)".
 This is likely because Xiaohongshu features many posts by Chinese residents in Japan and offers abundant information about Japan.

-When asked "Which media do you use for information gathering?", both pre-trip and during their visit, Taiwan, Hong Kong, and South Korea overwhelmingly cited "Instagram", while mainland China cited "Xiaohongshu".
+When asked "Which media do you use for information gathering?", both before and during their visit, Taiwan, Hong Kong, and South Korea overwhelmingly cited "Instagram", while mainland China cited "Xiaohongshu".
 Furthermore, a common characteristic of their information gathering was that they searched using "location + purpose" rather than relying on specific influencer accounts.

-FGI Session for the Korean Region
+FGI Findings for the Korean Market

 Is the "shopping list" now obsolete?